railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	and the latest version.

-Manual installation of the OpenERP server
+Manual Installation of the OpenERP Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this section you will see how to install OpenERP by downloading it from the site